collections_bookmark Part of Commander Legends: Battle for Baldur's Gate

 How often is Rogue's Passage drawn in a Commander game?

-Is Rogue's Passage legal in Commander?
+Is Rogue's Passage banned anywhere?